Active and passive voice in the Past perfect tense

 Passive: They had been trained well (by us).

-Active: Some people had followed her to her office.
+Active: Some people had followed her to the office.

-Passive: She had been followed to her office (by some people).
+Passive: She had been followed to the office (by some people).

 Active: The teacher had thrown us out of the class.